giuliojiang/pbrt-v3-IILE/README.md

 The [pbrt website](http://pbrt.org) has general information about both the *Physically Based Rendering* book as well as many other resources for pbrt.

+This version has been modified to implement IILE.

 Example scenes
 --------------